benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

         return false
     end

-    if not coinIsAvailable(coin) then
+    if not coinIsAvailable(
+        coin
+    ) then

         return false
     end

-    local coinPosition =
-        coin.Position

     if not moveFarmTo(
-        coinPosition,
+        coin.Position,
         coinFarm.verticalSpeed,
         1.4,
         coin